liceyoung/engineer.site-webbeta1.0/README.md

 ## Summary

-**1.0 engineer site** is an demo/beta version of engineer site which is one of the site I have design from srcatch: wire framing, figma mockups and then use next.js & typescript to build up.
+**1.0 engineer site** is an demo/beta version of engineer site which is one of the site I have design from srcatch: wire framing, figma mockups and then use next.js, typescript, js, css to build up.
 This site transfrom information arrangement based on learning curriculum of engineering major/ resource in Beloit College.
 **Change or add to this description**

 Three (3) emojis to describe my feeling after design & coding this site : **:panda_face: :chart_with_upwards_trend: :expressionless:**